-Financial covenants under the terms of the Group's borrowing agreement require the Group to ensure that the gearing ratio does not exceed 55% and the ratio of operating earnings adjusted for interest, tax, depreciation and finance amortisation costs equals or exceeds a multiple of two.
+Financial covenants under the terms of the Group's borrowing agreement require the Group to ensure that the gearing ratio does not exceed 55% and operating earnings adjusted for interest, tax, depreciation and finance amortisation costs equals or exceeds a multiple of two times interest expense.
 The Group has complied with these covenants throughout the reporting period.